fastlane/docs/docs/generated/actions/match_nuke.md

   `keychain_name` | Keychain the items should be imported to | `login.keychain`
   `keychain_password` | This might be required the first time you access certificates on a new mac.
 For the login/default keychain this is your macOS account password |
   `force` | Renew the provisioning profiles every time you run match | `false` `force_for_new_devices` | Renew the provisioning profiles if the device count on the developer portal has changed.
-Ignored for profile types 'appstore' and 'developer_id' | `false`
+Ignored for profile type 'appstore' | `false`
   `skip_confirmation` | Disables confirmation prompts during nuke, answering them with yes | `false` `skip_docs` | Skip generation of a README.md for the created git repository | `false` `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos, macos, catalyst) | [*](#parameters-legend-dynamic)